cllopes/reactathon/material/1_es6/5_promises/readme.md

 }
 ```

-Within the promise code if there is no issues the `resolve` function is called and can be passed any values to be retunred.
+Within the promise code finishes executing if there is no issues the `resolve` function is called and can be passed any values to be returned.

 If there was an error executing the code the `reject` callback can be invoked with any error information.